root-project/root/tree/ntuple/v7/doc/architecture.md

 That means that RDataFrame uses a separate data source for every thread, each of the data sources runs in serial mode.

 ### Concurrent Readers
-Multiple readers and read the same RNTuple concurrently as long as access to every individual reader is sequential.
+Multiple readers can read the same RNTuple concurrently as long as access to every individual reader is sequential.

 ### Parallel REntry Preparation
 Multiple `REntry` object can be concurrently prepared by multiple threads.